ritonun/ritons-fractal/README.md

 Fractal App (2D)
 ===========================================
-Fractal App is an simple app to view and play with 2d fractal, as of now only the mandelbrot set.
+Fractal App is a simple app to view and play with 2D fractal, as of now only the mandelbrot set.
 It allow user to specify parameters to generate high-quality image.
 It is plan in the future to make it able to generate animation.
 [Link to main repo](https://github.com/ritonun/ritons-fractal)

 # Docs